stephen1cowley/doubt-injection/README.md

 Alternatively, just write a module that will take existing results and, for each datapoint in the json, make sure each question is weighted properly.
 Either by removing random results until they equalise, or

+### Finale
+Want to get nice, polished results, that tell a story.

+- Give a rest to SimpleBench
+- Get proper, high quality NQ dataset
+- Set up deepseek on NQ.
+- Test effect of add-CAD in the CoT.
+- Create error bar graphs for CAD stuff...

 ## TODO
 - Equal weighting of the 6 questions, for fair comparisons!
 - Same graph but response length